-The universe is predominantly hydrogen and helium as a result of the nuclear fusion that takes place inside stars.
+The universe is predominantly made up of hydrogen and helium, as a result of the nuclear fusion that takes place inside stars.
 As the two lightest elements, they are the building blocks of all heavier elements, which are simply an accumulation of more and more protons, neutrons and electrons.

 However, sometimes the collision simply causes one proton to lose its positive charge and convert to a neutron, thanks to the weak nuclear force.
 The result is an atom of deuterium: a stable isotope of hydrogen with one proton, one neutron and one electron.
 The collision also releases energy, ensuring stars stay hot, just as we puny humans like it.